sashuu69/home-weather-station/README.md

     4. requirements.txt: Library names required for running telegram bot program.
 5. eagle_design: Contains the schematics and board designs built using Autodesk Eagle (Under development).
 6. fritzing_design: Contains pictorial design of circuit built using fritzing software (Under development).
-7. fusion_design: Contains Autodesk fusion 360 files for the boxes (Under development).
-8. pi_code: Contains the code to be run on the Raspberry Pi Zero W.
+7. pi_code: Contains the code to be run on the Raspberry Pi Zero W.
     1. dataRetriver.py: Python program that gets values from sensor and stores the data in log file and firebase.
     2. lcdDisplay.py: Python program to display data on LCD screen.
     3. requirements.txt: Required libraries for the python programs in this folder.